Serge Rubinstein: Death

 In the early morning of January 27, 1955, Rubinstein returned from a dinner at Nino's La Rue supper club with Estelle Gardner to his six-story Fifth Avenue mansion.
 She left about fifteen minutes later at 1:45 am.

 At 8:30 am, Rubinstein's butler, William Morter, found the body dressed in silk pajamas in the third floor bedroom.
 Rubinstein's hands and feet were tied with venetian blind cords and his mouth was covered with adhesive tape.
 The coroner found that he had died of manual strangulation.

 An initial force of 50 detectives was assigned to the murder.
 There was no sign of a forced entry.
 The room had been ransacked, but the police were unable to determine if anything was missing.
 The estimated time of death was 3AM.

 Rubinstein's mother and an aunt lived at the home on the top floors and claimed that they had seen a mysterious "girl [dressed] in brown" on the stairway at about 1 am after hearing quarreling.
 However, this was before Rubinstein had arrived home, and police thought they were confused about the time and had seen an ambulance attendant.

 Another thing complicating the investigation was that Rubinstein had given keys to the house to numerous girlfriends and business associates.
 The murder generated significant interest by the public and the media because of Rubinstein's notoriety.

+Serge Rubinstein left a will and bequeathed a thousand dollars a month to his mother and five hundred a month to each of his two daughters, ten thousand dollars to his faithful valet, his former Parisian secretary Mary Payne, and to the charming Betty Reed, one of his protégés.